 Research in Implementation Science for Equity (RISE): The UCSF Dept. of Epidemiology and Biostatistics; San Francisco, CA

-In all, the PRIDE programs have mentored and trained over 600 mentees during SIPID, PRIDE-I, and PRIDE-II.
+In all, the PRIDE programs have mentored and trained over 800 mentees during SIPID, PRIDE-I, PRIDE-II and PRIDE-III.
 We are proud of the resulting grant work and publications from the SIPID/PRIDE Alumni.